goldsborough/clang-expand/README.md

-clang-expand can also be used as a backend for "go-to-definition"/"show-declaration" functions inside a text editor (though an indexed-solution like [ctags](https://en.wikipedia.org/wiki/Ctags) is likely faster for that).
+clang-expand can also be used as a backend for "go-to-definition"/"show-declaration" functions inside a text editor (though an indexed-solution like [ctags](https://en.wikipedia.org/wiki/Ctags) is likely faster for just that).

 For expanding, what's most interesting here is the `call` section and the `definition.rewritten` field.
 The former is the entire range (defined by two `(line, column)` pairs) in the source code that you'll want to replace with the expansion.
-The latter is the text to insert.
+The latter is the text to insert instead.

 Even though the overhead to grab information about the definition and declaration is negligible compared to the entire operation, it may still be